boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/grid.md

 ***Content Align*** - You can align the content of the column by left, right, and center alignment for each column.

+***Column Width*** - You can specify the width for a particular column by entering numeric values in the textbox.
+To set width to default, clear the entered value from the textbox.

 You can add `Key Performance Indicator (KPI)` columns to grid control by navigating to KPI Expression window by clicking the Add KPI button from property panel at top.

+#### Key Performance Indicator (KPI)
+A Key Performance Indicator changes each column color depending on its relation to a target line value.

 #### Creating a KPI Column